OpenNaja/cobra-tools/README.md

 - This tool is developed under 'fair use' by enthusiasts and is not affiliated with Universal© or Frontier® in any form.
 - Use at your own risk.
 This tool may cause damage to you, your equipment or your data.
 - Do not use or modify these tools to circumvent copy protections; especially, do not try to unlock downloadable content for free or share official artwork or intellectual property or engage in so-called data mining to announce game content before an official announcement.
-- Do not charge money or ask for donations for mods created with these tools.
+- Mods made with the tools are not to have monetary value.
+Please do not charge money or ask for donations in order to download the mods or charge for exclusivity of the mods.

 ### Credits